Data Analytics Bootcamp

 DATEPART('year', [Order Date])

-When used in the view, make the calcuated field discrete dimension to group by year.
+When used in the view, make the calculated field discrete dimension to group by year.

 Year Grouping